 V(upper case) is used to enter linewise visual mode.
-In this mode you can select whole, entire lines of text in one go.
+In this mode, you can select entire lines of text in one go.
 You can use

 kto expand the selection up and down as mentioned above.

-Ctrl+v(lower case v) will open up block visual mode.
+Ctrl+v~will open up block visual mode.
 Here, you will be able to select text in a block format.
-This will let you select parts of multiple lines without selexting the entire line.
+This will let you select parts of multiple lines without selecting the entire line.
 The

 lkeys can be used as mentioned above to select more parts of your text.